This is episode thirteen of Git Good, Season Two.

 Almost no other project does anything like it.
 The barrier is not technical.
 The tools exist.
 The barrier is cultural and organizational.
 Most open source projects are maintained by one person, maybe two, working in their spare time.
 Asking them to also maintain a cryptographic web of trust is asking them to do a second unpaid job on top of their first unpaid job.

 Everything we have talked about so far, the spoofable identity, the unsigned commits, the gap between what is possible and what anyone actually does, all of it converges in a single story.
-A story that shook the open source world in the spring of two thousand twenty-four and that the next episode of this series will explore in full detail.
-But to understand the supply chain attack, you first need to understand the identity failure that made it possible.

 There are two ways to think about Git's trust model, and both of them are correct.